abhiroopbasak/abhiroopbasak/README.md

 Some of the interesting projects I have been working on recently:

-* Attendance Prediction using ML and Weather API.
-[Know More](https://github.com/abhiroopbasak/attendance_prediction)
+* STAR: Attendance Prediction using ML and Weather API [Know More](https://github.com/abhiroopbasak/attendance_prediction)

+* Writing Story using NLP [Know More](https://github.com/abhiroopbasak/WordPrediction_NLP)

+* MapCOVID: Vaccine Tracking and Facial recognition Security [Know More](https://github.com/abhiroopbasak/MapCOVID)

+* Carttonify: Cartoonify images using OpenCV [Know More](https://abhiroopbasak.github.io/carttonify.github.io/)

-* Live Video Streaming using Socket Programming.
-[Know More](https://github.com/abhiroopbasak/flask-django_with_socket)
+* Live Video Streaming using Socket Programming [Know More](https://github.com/abhiroopbasak/flask-django_with_socket)

-* Face Reccognition using Haarcascades.
-[Know More](https://github.com/abhiroopbasak/face_recognition_harcasscades/tree/main)
+* Face Reccognition using Haarcascades [Know More](https://github.com/abhiroopbasak/face_recognition_harcasscades/tree/main)